 Atlantic City, Mississippi Avenue, and the Boardwalk

-Features: Fishing, The Beach Bar at Trump Plaza, gambling, surfing, biking, people watching.
+Features: Fishing, beach bars, gambling, surfing, biking, people watching.

 Travel Time: 2 hrs 30 minutes